Flags of Internal Macedonian-Adrianople Revolutionary Organization: Bansko flag

 It was sewn by Elisaveta Usheva and Spaska Georgieva according to the project of the teacher Vasil Teofilov from Belitsa.
 The flag depicted a girl stepping on a broken chain.
 In her hands is a spear with a banner and the inscription "Liberty or Death".
 It was preserved after the suppression of the uprising and used again during the Balkan War by the detachment of Hristo Chernopeev, Peyo Yavorov, Lazar Kolchagov and Yonko Vaptsarov.
 Flag bearer is Mile Kolchagov.

 Mehomiya (Razlog) flag

 The flag was sewn by Raina Kanazireva and Elena Kalaidzhieva.
 On a cherry-red silk cloth with white threads, the motto "Liberty or Death" is embroidered in a semicircle, and in the middle a maiden with broken chains.

 Flags of Skopje revolutionary region

 Kratovo flag

 The flag is made of red fabric and has a standing lion on it with the inscriptions "Kratovo" and "1903".
 A skull and crossbones is painted on the back.
 The flag was handed over to Yordan Spasov's squad.
-Between 1950 and 1980, the flag was in the History Museum of Sofia, after which it was handed over to the National Military Museum of Sofia, where it is kept until today.
+Between 1950 and 1980, the flag was in the History Museum of Sofia, after which it was handed over to the National Museum of Sofia, where it is kept until today.